jzielinski47/jzielinski47/README.md

 # Jakub Zieliński
-#### Self-thought Full-stack developer | Embedded Software Engineer at PK Mech Power Formula Student Racing Team
+#### Full-stack developer | Embedded Software Engineer at PK Mech Power Formula Student Racing Team
+I’m an Applied Computer Science student and an active member of the Formula Student Racing Team.
+My passion for software engineering started in high school and has grown through building full-stack web and mobile applications, as well as exploring embedded systems.

 ### Experience